chk93/abyss-mirror-dotfiles/README.md

 I created it without using AI.

-I created it using void linux, but on other distributions, everything should work too.
+I created it using void linux(also tested on Arch), but on other distributions, everything should work too.

 Instructions for changing the wallpaper are located directly in the sway config